-From a political standpoint, there are a few options.
-According to the ABC, a Premier actually has the power to change public holidays in their state, so writing letters to bring this to the attention of your state government is a start.
+From a political standpoint, there are a few ways to move Australia Day.
+According to the ABC, it’s the Premier who actually has the power to change public holidays in their state, so writing letters to bring this to the attention of your state government is a start.
 You could also lobby your local council to stop holding citizenship ceremonies on January 26.

 All of these decisions were criticised by the federal government at the time.
-And, our current Prime Minister, Scott Morrison, isn’t interested in changing the date either, saying, “Australia Day is 26 January.
+Additionally, former Prime Minister, Scott Morrison, wasn’t interested in changing the date either, saying, “Australia Day is 26 January.
 That was the day that Australia’s course changed forever”.

 “You don’t pretend your birthday was on a different day… you look at your whole life’s experience,” Morrison said.
 “Your achievements and a few scars and from some mistakes and things that you could have done better.”

 While it’s undoubtedly an uphill battle to get governments to listen, it’s not impossible, which is why pressure needs to be continually applied for them to listen.
 Write letters to your elected officials and demand change.
 Let your local MPs know that this is an issue that is important to you.
 Check out our tips for writing to your MP here.

 When it comes to January 26, instead of organising a party with friends, consider attending an Invasion Day rally.
 These are held every year around the country and allow you to support First Nations people on an upsetting day.

 It’s time to rethink our decision to celebrate a day that is painful for so many.